-"But we trusted that it had been he which should have redeemed Israel: and beside all this today is the third day since these things were done."
-Luke 24:21
+"But we trusted that it had been he which should have redeemed Israel: and beside all this, to-day is the third day since these things were done."-Luke xxiv.
+21.

 WHEN a work of grace is begun in the soul, that person can never shake off altogether all concern for eternal things.
-Such may get very low, things may go very much against them, and everything may seem to be gone; yet there is an uneasiness, an unhappiness, a dissatisfaction, which they would not feel if they were in a state of nature.
-Just so the disciples; they, not understanding as yet, for we read that they knew not the Scriptures as yet, that he should die, and rise the third day, still they were concerned; they ran to the sepulcher; and we read that while they were perplexed hereabout, angels appeared to the honorable women, and said, "Why seek you the living among the dead?
+Such may get very low, things may go very much against them, and every thing may seem to be gone; yet there is an uneasiness, an unhappiness, a dissatisfaction, which they would not feel if they were in a state of nature.
+Just so the disciples ; they, not understanding as yet-for we read that they knew not the Scriptures as yet-that he should die, and rise the third day, still they were concerned ; they ran to the sepulchre; and we read that while they were perplexed thereabout, angels appeared to the honourable women, and said, "Why seek ye the living among the dead ?"
 He is not here, but he is risen, as he said unto you."
-And so, the two disciples going to Emmaus, we read that they were sad; and the Lord takes notice of all those ruminations, feelings, and anxieties, and that concern which he works in the minds of his people.
-So, these two disciples were conversing upon what had taken place, but at the same time fearing that they had been altogether deceived.
-Jesus saw their sadness, went and joined himself to them, but at the same time took care that just for the present they should not know who he was, "What manner of communications are these that you have one to another, as you walk, and are sad?"
+And so the two disciples going to Emmaus, we read that they were sad ; and the Lord takes notice of all those ruminations, feelings, and anxieties, and that concern which he works in the minds of his people.
+So these two disciples were conversing upon what had taken place, but at the same time fearing that they had been altogether deceived.
+Jesus saw their sadness, Went and joined himself to them, but at the same time took care that just for the present they should not know who he was, "What manner of communications are these that ye have one to another, as ye walk, and are sad ?"
 He knew that they were sad.
-Some of you that are Christians have had perhaps in this respect a great many trials; it does seem to you at times as though you had no right to hope, as though everything was gone, as though it was no use to attempt to pray, or read the Bible, or look any more to the Lord; and you have been ready to say with Jonah, and yet, while he uttered the words, he could not have uttered them if he had not at the same time and concern, "I said, I am cast out of your sight!"
+Some of you that are Christians have had perhaps in this respect a great many trials; it has seemed to you at times as though you had no right to hope, as though everything was gone, as though it was no use to attempt to pray. have been ready to say with Jonah-and yet, while he uttered the No 507 VOL. XIL words, he could not have uttered them if he had not at the same time been concerned,-"I said, I am cast out of thy sight!"
 Well then, you will give it up, I suppose, now, altogether.
-No, "Yet I will look again towards your holy temple;" because there is a mercy seat there, there is a sacrifice for sin there, there is the presence and blessing of God there.
-And the Lord heard and answered him; and so, we heard the sightings, and longings, and feelings of the disciples, and thus joined himself with them.
-I need not, it would not be necessary to do so, go through all the beautiful circumstances of the dear Savior's coming with the disciples on this occasion.
+No, "Yet I will look again toward thy holy temple;" because there is a mercy. seat there, there is a sacrifice for sin there, there is the presence and blessing of God there.
+And the Lord heard and answered him ; and so he heard the sighings, and longings, and feelings of the disciples, and thus joined himself with them.
+I need not-it would not be necessary to do so-go through all the beautiful circumstances of the dear Saviour's communing with the disciples on this occasion.
 Our text embodies their feelings.
-"We trusted that it had been he which should have redeemed Israel: and besides all this, today is the third day since these things were done."
+"We trusted that it had been he which should have redeemed Israel : and beside all this, to-day is the third day since these things were done."

 Now there are three things I wish to notice here.
-First, that it is always well with the people of God, whether they can see it or not.
+First, that it is always well with the people of God, whether they can see it or not